Social-National Party of Ukraine: History

 The party established the paramilitary organization Patriot of Ukraine in 1999 as an "Association of Support" for the Military of Ukraine.
 In 2000 on invitation of SNPU, Ukraine was visited by Jean-Marie Le Pen (at that time a leader of the National Front).
 The paramilitary organization was disbanded in 2004 during the SNPU's reformation and reformed in 2005 and currently one of the five major parties of the country.
 Svoboda officially ended association with the group in 2007, but they remain informally linked.

 In 2001, the party joined some actions of the "Ukraine without Kuchma" protest campaign and was active in forming the association of Ukraine's rightist parties and in supporting Viktor Yushchenko's candidacy for prime minister, although it did not participate in party lists for the 2002 parliamentary elections, although some of its candidates stood in single constituencies.
 The SNPU again performed poorly in the elections.
 However, as a member of Victor Yushchenko’s Our Ukraine bloc, Tyahnybok was reelected to the Ukrainian parliament.
 The SNPU won two seats in the Lviv oblast council of deputies and won representation in the city and district councils in the Lviv and Volyn oblasts.

 In 2004 the party had fewer than 1,000 members.
 Andriy Parubiy left the party in 2004 and later joined centre-right party Our Ukraine of president Viktor Yushchenko.

 The party changed its name to the All-Ukrainian Union "Svoboda" in February 2004 with the arrival of Oleh Tyahnybok as party leader.
 Tyahnybok made some efforts to moderate the party's extremist image.
-The party not only replaced its name, but also abandoned the Wolfsangel logo with a three-fingered hand reminiscent of the 'Tryzub' pro-independence gesture of the late 1980s.
+The party not only replaced its name, but also abandoned the logo that had resemblance to the Wolfsangel symbol with a three-fingered hand reminiscent of the 'Tryzub' pro-independence gesture of the late 1980s.
 Svoboda also pushed neo-Nazi and other radical groups out the party, distancing itself from its neofascist past while retaining the support of extreme nationalists.